United We Dream

-United We Dream is a nonprofit immigrant advocacy organization with chapters operating in 28 U.S. states.
+United We Dream is a left-wing nonprofit immigrant advocacy organization with chapters operating in 28 U.S. states.
 The organization is an "immigrant-youth-led network" of 400,000 members in 100 local groups.
 The group was involved in advocacy surrounding the passing of the Deferred Action for Childhood Arrivals (DACA) bill.

 History

 In 2008 Cesar Vargas, a Mexican-born undocumented immigrant and law school student began building a loose network of young immigrants.
 He was concerned that his status would affect his ability to complete law school and sought others in similar situations.
 In 2010, the network gained visibility with public demonstrations, including a four-month hike to Washington D.C. to lobby for the DREAM Act, and a student sit-in in Arizona in the offices of then Senator John McCain.

 In late 2010, following the failure of the passing of the DREAM Act bill in the US Congress. the group splintered into three groups, each utilizing different advocacy tactics, but sharing the "dream" branding: United We Dream, DreamActivist, and Dream Action Coalition, with United We Dream becoming the largest.

-In 2021, Google awarded around to United We Dream $250,000 to help pay DACA application fees.
+In 2021, Google awarded nearly $250,000 to United We Dream to help pay DACA application fees.